Center for Regional and Continuing Education

 Open University provides an opportunity for residents of CSU, Chico’s service area to have access to regularly-scheduled University classes on a limited basis, without formal admission to the University.
-Students select the classes they wish to attend through Open University from the current schedule of courses and attend the first meeting of the desired course to request permission of the instructor to enroll.
+Students select the classes they wish to attend through Open University from the current schedule of courses and attend the first meeting of the desired course to request permission of the professor to enroll.

 The maximum number of Open University units that may be applied towards an undergraduate (B.A. or B.S.) degree is 24 units.
 All undergraduates, as well as graduate students pursuing a master’s degree, should refer to the department office of the appropriate major for the unit limit.